 2. Blue Buffalo Small Breed Senior Dry Dog Food 5 lb

-- Glucosamine and Chondroitin: Promotes joint health in aging pets
+- Glucosamine and chondroitin to promote joint health

 - Antioxidant support